The Two Biggest Errors in Oil & Gas Practices

 Complexity of Title – Previous Title Opinions

 Relying on a previous title opinion can significantly reduce the cost for an attorney and the client, but it comes with many risks.
-If a client insists that the attorney rely on a previous title opinion, there are many questions the attorney must consider.
+If a client insists the attorney rely on a previous title opinion, the attorney must consider many questions.

 - What is the experience of the lawyer who prepared the title opinion?